EcoBlock-Network/eco_weave/README.md

 ---

 ### 6. **Propagate a Transaction**
-Propagates a transaction to neighboring nodes in the Tangle.
+Propagate a transaction to neighboring nodes in the Tangle.

 **Example:**
 ```rust